 A Mail-In Ballot can be requested for any reason.
 As long as you are a registered voter, you may apply for this type of ballot.

 Download a Mail-In Ballot Application

 "On Demand" Absentee/Mail-in Ballot

-Registered voters can request an "On-Demand" Absentee/Mail-in Ballot during regular office hours at the Board of Elections office in Doylestown and the two satellite offices in Quakertown and Levittown.
-This service is available from April 25th until May 10th, Monday through Friday.
+Registered voters can request an "On-Demand" Absentee/Mail-in Ballot during regular office hours at the Board of Elections office in Doylestown, and the two satellite offices in Quakertown and Levittown.

-- Quakertown and Levittown Government Service Centers, Monday to Friday, 8:00 AM to 4:30 PM.
+- Quakertown and Levittown Government Service Center Board of Election Satellite offices are open Monday to Friday, 8:00 AM to 4:30 PM beginning TBD

-- If a registered voter did not apply on or before May 10th, at 5:00 PM, for an Absentee/Mail-in ballot, they must vote in-person on election day at their local polling place on Tuesday, May 17th.
+- If a registered voter did not apply on or before Tuesday, May 9th, at 5:00 PM, for a Mail-in ballot, they must vote in-person on election day at their local polling place on May 16th.

 Important Information for Absentee/Mail-In Ballots: